victorheringer/planning-poker-deck/README.md

 ### 😍 Four awesome decks

 Standard, fibonacci, t-shirt and risky.
 Any suggestion on a new deck?
-[Create a issue](https://github.com/VictorHeringer/planning-poker-deck/issues)!
+[Create an issue](https://github.com/VictorHeringer/planning-poker-deck/issues)!

 ### :octocat: Open Source.